The user interface

 The embroidery software can be opened via the desktop icon or MS Windows® Start menu.

 The screen illustrations in this publication are intended as representations, not exact duplicates of screen layouts generated by the software.
 The samples used to illustrate software features and capabilities may not be exactly duplicable, depending on your product level.

-Your embroidery software has a single workspace or ‘design window’ but you interact with it in different modes.
-The default is of course embroidery mode.
+Your embroidery software has a single workspace or ‘design window’.
 This allows you to modify or create embroidery designs using the extensive toolset.
 You can have multiple designs open simultaneously and toggle between each via the design tabs.

 Menu & toolbars

 The software includes a 'Context' toolbar which changes according to the selected tool.
-If you have no tools selected, you will see a machine list, a hoop list, as well as output functions relevant to the selected machine.
-Here you can also set your measurement units - Metric or U.S. - as well as adjust screen background settings.
+If you have no tools selected, you will see a machine list as well as a hoop list.
+Here you can also set your measurement units – Metric or U.S. – and adjust screen background settings.

-The My Threads docker allows you to select thread charts and assign threads to the current design.
-The My Threads docker works in conjunction with the Design Palette toolbar.
+The Threads docker allows you to select thread charts and assign threads to the current design.
+The Threads docker works in conjunction with the Design Colors toolbar.

 A Status Bar at the bottom of the design window provides continuous display of current cursor position status as well as instructions for use of selected tools.